 Pterygium (surfer’s eye) is a growth on the cornea.
-While not usually a serious condition, pterygium has the potential to lead to astigmatism or to distort your vision if it approaches the pupil center.
+While not usually a serious condition, pterygium has the potential to lead to astigmatism or to distort and reduce your vision if it approaches the pupil center.

-Pterygium is most commonly attributed to sun exposure, and seems to be most prevalent in people who live in tropical climates or in those who spend significant amounts of time exposed to sunlight.
-It’s typically seen in individuals between the ages of 20 and 40, and is likely to affect men more than women.
+Pterygium is most commonly attributed to sun exposure and seems to be most prevalent in people who live in tropical climates or in those who spend significant amounts of time exposed to sunlight.
+It’s typically seen in individuals between the ages of 20 and 40 and is likely to affect men more than women.

 Significant risk factors for pterygium are believed to include: